SPEAKERS

 PhD scholar and Research Affiliate, MIT Data+Feminism Lab

-Radhika Radhakrishnan is a PhD scholar at the Massachusetts Institute of Technology (MIT) in History, Anthropology, and Science, Technology, and Society (HASTS).
+at the Massachusetts Institute of Technology (MIT) in History, Anthropology, and Science, Technology, and Society (HASTS).
 She holds a Master's degree (M.A.) in Women’s Studies from the Tata Institute of Social Sciences, Mumbai, India, and a Bachelor's degree (B.E.) in Computer Science Engineering from M. S. Ramaiah Institute of Technology, Bangalore, India.
 Prior to the commencement of her PhD, for four years, she has studied the intersection of gender justice and digital technologies using feminist, qualitative methodologies.
 Her research has focused on understanding the challenges faced by gender-minoritized communities with digital technologies in India through their lived experiences, and finding entry points to intervene meaningfully, such as by influencing policy change.
 Her research has spanned the domains of Artificial Intelligence, data governance (pertaining to surveillance technologies and health data), and feminist Internets.
 She has previously carried out research with the World Wide Web Foundation, Internet Democracy Project, and the Centre for Internet and Society.
 She has also consulted with the Internet Governance Forum of the United Nations and the Women's Rights Programme of the Association for Progressive Communications.

 Panel 2